turingschool/curriculum-site/module3/lessons/consuming_an_api_ruby.md

 * What does Faraday do for us?
 * What is an API key?
 * Name 2 common places an API key is passed in a request
-* What's wrong with leaving all of our Pexels network call logic in the controller?
+* What's wrong with leaving all of our external API call logic in the controller?
 * What ideas do you have about how we could clean this code up?
 * Why do we need an environment variable here?